bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-update.md

-# Update Open Line imopenlines.config.update
+# Update Open Channel imopenlines.config.update

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}